Boutique Electric Guitars and Our Search for the Perfect Sound

 What if it was possible to recreate the spirit and mojo of such instruments and bring back those days of glory past.

-Designing and building uniquely handcrafted guitars that would be a lifelong companion.
+Designing and building uniquely handcrafted boutique guitars that would be a lifelong companion.

-The first thing he did was learning the arts and crafts of guitar building at Jacob’s Algranati School of Lutherie.
+The first thing I did was learning the arts and crafts of guitar building at Jacob’s Algranati School of Lutherie.
 This school was the birthplace of many luthiers and guitar companies.

-All this time he had a vision of a design that originates from outside the realm of guitars.
+All this time, I had a vision of a design that originates from outside the realm of guitars.
 Something that encapsulates the spirit of adventure.